modesttree/Projeny/README.md

 The reason for this is that the `AllMovers` package has its own list dependencies separate from the project.

 To see this, click the arrow on the far left side in the Package Manager window.
-This will show change the view to show the full list of packages that are available for use in your project, in addition to the previous screen that showed the current `ProjenyProject.yaml` configuration settings.
+This will change the view to show the full list of packages that are available for use in your project, in addition to the previous screen that showed the current `ProjenyProject.yaml` configuration settings.

 Now, right click on the `AllMovers` package in the Packages list and select `Edit ProjenyPackage.yaml`, as shown here: